ms1752/indoor-asset-tracking/Readme.md

 ## Overview

 A Generic Indoor Asset Tracking system for viewing asset locations on a map using x and y positions.
+Also includes basic section management, and alerts.

 This is an ipm package, which contains one or more reusable assets within the ipm Community.
 The 'package.json' in this repo is a ipm spec's package.json, [here](https://docs.clearblade.com/v/3/6-ipm/spec), which is a superset of npm's package.json spec, [here](https://docs.npmjs.com/files/package.json).